chouseknecht/grunt-angular-templates/README.md

 Created for a very specific use case: $templateCache fails to inject or function at all while running unit tests in Karma, causing unit tests that rely on cached templates to fail.

 This module is a work around.
-It provides unit tests with a service ($ngHtmlCache) containing all the templates.
-Within the unit test use $httpBackend to trap the template request and the service to generate a response.
+It provides a service, $ngHtmlCache, containing your html templates.
+Within the unit test use $httpBackend to trap the template request and $ngHtmlCache to create the response.

 ### Example Grunt configuration: